 Earlier this month, pending further policy details and other agency and stakeholder positions, the LAVTA Board of Directors took a Watch position on this bill, which would extend the state General Fund-only sales and use tax exemption for public transportation agencies to purchase zero-emission vehicles from January 1, 2026, to January 1, 2028.
 On May 14, the bill passed the Senate Revenue and Taxation Committee unanimously, with the support of numerous transit agencies and the California Transit Association as co-sponsor, as well as the nation's only California-based zero-emission bus manufacturer, Gillig.
 There is no recorded opposition to this bill to date.
-However, the bill was held by the Senate Appropriations Committee at the May 23 deadline for fiscal bills and so will remain inactive for the rest of this year.

 A full analysis by the Senate Revenue and Taxation Committee of both the state and local revenue implications as well as the list of organizations in support is provided as Attachment 4.
 The bill is aligned with LAVTA's 2025 Legislative Program principle to "advocate for programs and incentives to minimize undue burdens including unfunded mandates on transit agencies transitioning to ZEB technology."
-For these reasons, staff is recommending the Board move from a Watch to a Support position on this bill, which may be taken up next year as a two-year bill.
+For these reasons, staff is recommending the Board move from a Watch to a Support position on this bill.